ceford/cefjdemos-data-jdm-help/articles/en/articles/articles-edit.md

 ### Associations tab

+The tab is shown on Multilingual Sites only.

-**Note**: This can be hidden by a user with Admin permissions in the
+**Note**: This tab can be hidden by a user with Admin permissions in the
 Article: Options.
-The tab is shown on Multilingual Sites only.

 ![Associations tab](../../../images/en/articles/articles-edit-associations-tab.png "Associations Tab")